 Everyone wants a healthy relationship, but the sad truth is that a staggering amount of them aren’t.
 Somewhere between 30 and 60% of folks in marriages will cheat at some point.
 Six out of 10 people in relationships aren’t happy in their relationship and searches for signs of a toxic relationship have been steadily increasing since tracking began over 10 years ago.
-So if you want to make sure that your relationship is heading in the right direction, this video is for you.
+So if you want to make sure that your relationship is heading in the right direction, this article is for you.

 The truth of the matter is, too many people are in unhealthy relationships.
 So that’s why I want to put together some signs of a healthy relationship so you can spot the ones that work and let go of the ones that don’t.
 I compiled these signs from my own experience working with a number of individuals and couples and throuples in their relationships and from my therapist friends that I know and trust.
 So let’s dive in.

 You and your boyfriend show up for each other

 This is especially true when times are tough.
 Whether it’s something small and simple like stepping out to return your call or texting you back, quickly or physically being there when you’re sick, that is a marker of a healthy relationship.
 Now, this doesn’t mean that you’re always with each other all the time, that you can’t have any other commitments, that you have to obsessively check your phone to make sure that you respond right away.
 But it does mean in general, you show up when in counts.

 You trust your partner

 That seems simple, but you might be surprised at how many people I talk to that just don’t trust their partner.
 They want to trust their partner.
 Sometimes they even say they trust their partner, but then they give caveats and explanations and exceptions.
 You either trust them or you don’t.
 It’s something that you sort of like know in your gut.
 And trusting your partner is a sign of a healthy relationship.

 You can share your feelings and experiences freely.